Origin of the Name of the City of Lehi

 Suppose there was a contemporary man named George Washington who made outstanding contributions to education in his community throughout his lifetime.
 Because of this, the local school board decided to name a new elementary school after him.
 Imagine how difficult it could be to preserve the origin of that school's name when there is such an obvious, though incorrect, alternative origin.
 The origin of Lehi could be a similar situation.

 According to History of Lehi Including a Biographical Section, by Hamilton Gardner, Lehi was variously called Sulphur Springs, Dry Creek, and Evansville when it was first being settled.
-David Evans, a Mormon bishop and community leader (and hence "Evansville"), is credited with the petition to incorporate the settlement into a city in 1852.
-Gardner's history says, "This petition was granted, and the city incorporated under the name of Lehi, this Book of Mormon appellation being suggested because the people had moved so frequently."
-5 The act of incorporation, after specifying the proposed geography, simply says, "…is hereby incorporated into a city, which shall be called the 'City of Lehi,' and the inhabitants thereof are hereby constituted a body corporate and politic, by the name aforesaid."
-6
+David Evans, a bishop in the Church of Jesus Christ of Latter-day Saints and community leader (and hence "Evansville"), is credited with the petition to incorporate the settlement into a city in 1852.
+Gardner's history says, "This petition was granted, and the city incorporated under the name of Lehi, this Book of Mormon appellation being suggested because the people had moved so frequently."5 The act of incorporation itself, however, after specifying the proposed geography, simply says, "…is hereby incorporated into a city, which shall be called the 'City of Lehi,' and the inhabitants thereof are hereby constituted a body corporate and politic, by the name aforesaid."6 There is no mention of why the name was chosen.

 Despite the references to the first Book of Mormon prophet, with a couple of not-so-large leaps, it can be shown that the city's namesake is only tangentially from the prophet Lehi.

-The first of these named was Manti.
+Chronologically, the first of these named was Manti.
 According to the Utah state historical web site, "Brigham Young named the site 'Manti' in the summer of 1850, at the request of the local patriarch Isaac Morley.
-The name was derived from that section of the 'Book of Mormon' called Alma."
-8
+The name was derived from that section of the 'Book of Mormon' called Alma."8

-David Evans might have found the name of Lehi particularly suited for his community since the Book of Mormon city is described as being "in the north by the borders of the seashore" 11 just as Lehi, Utah is on the north end of Utah Lake, the second largest body of water in the state.
+David Evans might have found the name of Lehi particularly suited for his community since the Book of Mormon city is described as being "in the north by the borders of the seashore"11 just as Lehi, Utah is on the north end of Utah Lake, the third largest body of water in the state.

 If Lehi, Utah was named after the Book of Mormon city of Lehi, who was the Book of Mormon city named after?

-The next mention (LEHI3) is seven years later as leader of part of the Nephite army when Moroni was the chief captain.
-14 This Lehi played a dominant role in the Nephite war against the Lamanites, such that Moroni and Lehi "were beloved by each other, and also beloved by all the people of Nephi."
-15 and the Lamanites "feared Lehi exceedingly".
-16
+The next mention (LEHI3) is seven years later as leader of part of the Nephite army when Moroni was the chief captain.14 This Lehi played a dominant role in the Nephite war against the Lamanites, such that Moroni and Lehi "were beloved by each other, and also beloved by all the people of Nephi."15 and the Lamanites, the opposing forces, "feared Lehi exceedingly".16

 Thus Moroni, with his armies, which did increase daily because of the assurance of protection which his works did bring forth unto them, did seek to cut off the strength and the power of the Lamanites from off the lands of their possessions, that they should have no power upon the lands of their possession.